St Ives Gold Mine

 The St Ives Gold Mine is a gold mine located 20 km south-east of Kambalda, Western Australia.
-It is owned by the South African mining company Gold Fields.
+It is owned by Gold Fields.

-As of 2022, it is one of four mines the company operates in Australia, the others being the Agnew Gold Mine, Granny Smith Gold Mine and the Gruyere Gold Mine.
+As of 2022, it is one of four mines the company operates in Australia, the others being the Agnew, Granny Smith and Gruyere.

 Ore is mined at St Ives in three underground and four open-pit operations.

 History

 Gold mining in the area south of Lake Lefroy began as early as 1897 in small-scale operations but large-scale mining only began from 1920 onwards.
 In late 1919, prospector Pat Ives discovered gold further south from the original workings, with the gold mining district subsequently named after him.

 A number of mines started operating in the area in the early 1920s, the largest of these being the Ives Reward Mine, which operated until 1926 and produced 7,115 ounces of gold throughout its operation.
 Including the Redhill Gold Mine at Kambalda, north of Lake Lefroy, the gold mining district produced 19,000 ounces of gold throughout this time.

-The Western Mining company, WMC, did some exploration in the area in 1937 but did not carry out any mining during this time, with the St Ives district seeing very little gold mining all up during the following decades.
+WMC did some exploration in the area in 1937 but did not carry out any mining during this time, with the St Ives district seeing very little gold mining all up during the following decades.
 WMC returned to prospecting in the area in 1966, now in search of nickel.
 WMC subsequently developed the Kambalda Nickel Operations which, from 1974 onwards, also produced some gold from the nickel mine.
 A process plant for gold was eventually added at Kambalda in 1980.
 By mid-1980, gold exploration south of the lake, at the original St Ives mining location Victory, achieved good results.
 Consequently, a Carbon in pulp plant was constructed at Kambalda and commenced operations on 23 October 1981 to process ore from St Ives which was officially named the Kambalda Gold Operations.

 The annual throughput of the process plant at Kambalda was expanded to 750,000 tonnes by 1982, with the gold produced at the mine offsetting WMC's declining profits from nickel caused by a drop in price for the commodity.
 The increasing size of the gold operation and the difficulty and cost of transporting the ore across the lake to Kambalda led WMC to the decision to construct a separate gold mining plant at St Ives, which was commissioned in May 1988 and eventually expanded to an annual throughput of three million tonnes.